merazalvee/blogseba/README.md

-# Hi, I'm Xahmed Ariyan! 👋
+# Hi, I'm Meraz Alvee! 👋

 I'm a passionate **Web Developer** who loves crafting beautiful and functional websites and web applications.
 My expertise lies in creating efficient, responsive, and user-friendly designs with a focus on simplicity and usability.